 Giulia Bonacquisti is TEPSA’s Project Manager.
-She is involved in a number of EU-funded research projects, manages TEPSA professional trainings, and coordinates TEPSA’s supply of external expertise to the European Parliament’s Policy Department in the field of EU external relations.
+She is responsible for TEPSA’s seminars and professional trainings and participates in a number of EU-funded research projects.
+Additionally, she coordinates TEPSA’s supply of external expertise to the European Parliament’s Policy Department in the field of EU external relations.
 Throughout her work, she is in constant contact with TEPSA’s member institutes in order to ensure the coordination of their joint activities and to promote their research.
-She also helps in the coordination of the biannual TEPSA Pre-Presidency Conferences.
+She is also involved in the coordination of the biannual TEPSA Pre-Presidency Conferences.

-An Italian citizen, Giulia holds a Master Degree in Political Sciences and European Studies from Roma Tre University (Italy) and an Advanced Master in European Integration from the Institute of European Studies of Université Libre de Bruxelles (Belgium).
-Her field of specialisation is European Foreign Policy, with a particular focus on the EU’s relations with its neighbourhood.
+Giulia holds a Master Degree in Political Sciences and European Studies from Roma Tre University (Italy) and an Advanced Master in European Integration from the Institute of European Studies of Université Libre de Bruxelles (Belgium).
+Her field of specialisation is European Foreign Policy, with a particular focus on the European Neighbourhood Policy.
 Prior to joining TEPSA, she worked at EU-Logos, a Brussels-based think tank where she was in charge of the EU external relations dossier.
 She is a member of the European Neighbourhood Policy Working Group at Université Saint-Louis (Belgium).
 She has written for institutes and reviews dealing with EU-related topics such as AffarInternazionali, EU-Logos and the Centre of Excellence Altiero Spinelli, and for the Huffington Post Italy.

 You can contact Giulia Bonacquisti.